 First Leap is designed for first-year students interested in early career exploration.
 The program combines classroom time and professional site visits based on students’ academic interests.

-The program is competitive and each of the 25-30 students admitted are first interviewed to ensure they are a good fit and committed to the five-day agenda.
+The program is competitive and all of the 25-30 students admitted are first interviewed to ensure they are a good fit and committed to the four-day agenda.
 We hold First Leap at the conclusion of the academic year in May.
-The first and last days are spent in the classroom, while the other three days are in the field.
+The first and last days are spent in the classroom, while the other days are in the field.

 For more information, contact Ingrid Becton.